silverbulletmd/silverbullet/website/Install.md

 The basic setup is simple: you run the SilverBullet server process on your machine, then connect to it locally from your browser via `localhost`.

-You have currently one option here:
+You have two options:

 1. Installation via [[Install/Docker]] (the awesome container runtime): recommended if you already have Docker installed

-Later we’ll bring back the Deno option.
+2. Installation of the single [[Install/Binary]] distribution (available for all major platforms)

 # Non-local access
 Once you got a comfortable set running locally, you may want to look at options to expose your setup to your [[Install/Network and Internet]].